pekim/gobbi/docs-src/getting-started.md

     * debian/ubuntu packages -
         `libatk1.0-dev libcairo2-dev libglib2.0-dev
         libgtk-3-dev libpango1.0-dev`
-    * note that dev libraries are required because pkg-config and headers are necessary
+    * note that dev versions of the libraries are required because pkg-config and headers are necessary
 * C compiler, and a linker
     * required because of the use of cgo